O. Henry: Later life

+Death

 Porter was a heavy drinker, and by 1908, his markedly deteriorating health affected his writing.
 In 1909, Sarah left him, and he died on June 5, 1910, of cirrhosis of the liver, complications of diabetes, and an enlarged heart.
 According to one account, he died of cerebral hemorrhage.

 After funeral services in New York City, he was buried in the Riverside Cemetery in Asheville, North Carolina.
 His daughter Margaret Worth Porter had a short writing career from 1913 to 1916.
 She married cartoonist Oscar Cesare of New York in 1916; they were divorced four years later.
 She died of tuberculosis in 1927 and was buried next to her father.

+According to the cemetery, as of 2023, people have been leaving $1.87 in change (the amount of Della's savings at the beginning of "The Gift of the Magi") on Porter's grave for at least 30 years.
+The cemetery says the money is given to area libraries.

 Stories

 Most of Porter's stories are set in his own time, the early 20th century.
 He had an obvious affection for New York City, which he called "Bagdad-on-the-Subway", and many of his stories are set there, while others are set in small towns or in other cities.
 They frequently feature working class characters, such as policemen and waitresses, as well as criminals and social outcasts.
 In his day he was called the American answer to French naturalist Guy de Maupassant, whose work was similarly concerned with the struggles of common people and often had twist endings.

 Cabbages and Kings was his first collection of stories, followed by The Four Million.
 The second collection opens with a reference to Ward McAllister's claim that there were "...only 'Four Hundred' people in New York City who were really worth noticing.
 But a wiser man has arisen—the census taker—and his larger estimate of human interest has been preferred in marking out the field of these little stories of the Four Million."

 His final work was "Dream", a short story intended for the magazine The Cosmopolitan.
 It was never completed.

 Among his most famous stories are: